vicchig/StudentAgenda/d2/iteration-2.plan.md

 ####
 **Events**
 We will be online using Discord to communicate with our team members.
 Communication will be done when necessary and we will also have weekly meetings on Friday from 6pm to 7pm.
-On the Friday meeting, we will conduct a code review and discuss what we have done.
-We will all comment on each other's work and discuss any problems we have if any.
-Next, we will discuss what we are planning to do in the following week and talk about any issues we might run into.
+On the Friday meeting, we will discuss what we are planning to do in the following week and talk about any issues we might run into.

 ###
 **Partner Meetings**